mlund/mos-hardware/README.md

 # MOS-Hardware

-This crate contains hardware register tables and support functions for 8-bit retro computers like the Commodore 64, MEGA65 and others.
+This crate contains hardware register tables and support functions for 8-bit retro computers like the Commodore 64, Commander X16, MEGA65 and others.
 Please check the [`examples`](https://github.com/mlund/mos-hardware/tree/main/examples) directory to see how Rust can be used to generate simple demo effects.